094459/newsletter-oss-projects/README.md

 [OpenSecOps-Org](https://github.com/OpenSecOps-Org) is the repo that holds the various sub projects that are part of [opensecops.org](https://www.opensecops.org/), that provide open source tools and solutions that help you seamlessly integrate into your operations, providing robust security frameworks and operational excellence.
 I have not actually looked at this in detail, but just skimming it looks very comprehensive.
 Split across Foundation that helps you setup your AWS against industry standard good practices, and Soar that looks more at continuous monitoring, automated incident handling and remediation of security issues.(#209)

+**pathfinding.cloud**

+[pathfinding.cloud](https://github.com/pathfinding-cloud/pathfinding-cloud) is a comprehensive, community-maintained library create by AWS Community Builder Seth Art that documents AWS IAM privilege escalation paths.
+This project builds upon foundational research by Spencer Gietzen at Rhino Security Labs and subsequent contributions from many other security researchers.
+The website provides detailed documentation of each privilege escalation path - go check out the README to get a glimpse.
+(Hat tip to AWS Community Builder Nick Jones for making me aware of this project).(#218)

 **powerpipe**

 [powerpipe](https://github.com/turbot/powerpipe) is dashboards and benchmarks as code.
 Use it to visualise any data source, and run compliance benchmarks and controls, for effective decision-making and ongoing compliance monitoring.
 As with all the Turbot open source projects, excellent documentation, and they have included a video that provides a demo of this at work. (#192)